header logo

 The legendary Ian Wright is part of Man Utd's history

-Perhaps the man who broke Arsenal's all-time goal-scoring record played and celebrated with such passion because of that tumultuous start to his career.
-Wright spent a few weeks in prison, came from a disadvantaged family, and succeeded against all odds.
-If you escaped what he escaped, you'd be smiling too.
+Perhaps the man who shattered Arsenal’s all-time goal-scoring record played and celebrated with such passion due to his turbulent start in football.
+Wright endured a brief stint in prison, grew up in an underprivileged household, and triumphed against all odds.
+If you had overcome the hardships he faced, you’d be smiling too.

-Fundamentally, Zinedine Zidane was rewarded handsomely for his strategy of scoring decisive goals in Champions League finals, after Real Madrid splashed out £45 million to acquire him, breaking the transfer record.
-He was a Galactico.
-He was the suave figure around whom Los Blancos built their team.
+Zinedine Zidane was handsomely rewarded for his ability to score decisive goals in the Champions League finals.
+Real Madrid broke the transfer record, spending £45 million to bring him to the club.
+As a true Galactico, he was the elegant playmaker around whom Los Blancos built their dynasty.

 Z. Zidane and Real Madrid won 3 consecutive Champions League titles